svaarala/duktape/doc/logging.rst

 The logging framework also provides API calls to write log entries from C code.
-This is very convenient, as these log entries will then nicely interleave with log entries written from Ecmascript code.
+This is very convenient, as these log entries will then nicely interleave with log entries written from ECMAScript code.

 The logger object API is close to log4javascript except that there is no special handling for an error object as the last call argument.
 See:

 * http://log4javascript.org/docs/quickstart.html

-Writing log entries from Ecmascript
+Writing log entries from ECMAScript
 ===================================

 A logger object is first created::